abacusmodeling/abacus-develop/docs/advanced/md.md

 [Anderson thermostat](https://aip.scitation.org/doi/abs/10.1063/1.439486) couples the system to a heat bath that imposes the desired temperature to simulate the NVT ensemble.
 The coupling to a heat bath is represented by stochastic collision that act occasionally on randomly selected particles.

+## Berendsen

+Reset the temperature of a group of atoms by using a [Berendsen thermostat](https://aip.scitation.org/doi/10.1063/1.448118), which rescales their velocities every timestep.
+In this scheme, the system is weakly coupled to a heat bath with some temperature.
+Though the thermostat does not generate a correct canonical ensemble (especially for small systems), for large systems on the order of hundreds or thousands of atoms/molecules, the approximation yields roughly correct results for most calculated properties.

+## Rescaling

+Reset the temperature of a group of atoms by explicitly rescaling their velocities.
+Velocities are rescaled if the current and target temperature differ more than `md_tolerance` (Kelvin).

+## Rescale_v

+Reset the temperature of a group of atoms by explicitly rescaling their velocities.
+Every `md_nraise` steps the current temperature is rescaled to target temperature.

 ## MSST
 ABACUS performs the [Multi-Scale Shock Technique (MSST) integration](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.90.235503) to update positions and velocities each timestep to mimic a compressive shock wave passing over the system.
 The MSST varies the cell volume and temperature in such a way as to restrain the system to the shock Hugoniot and the Rayleigh line.
 These restraints correspond to the macroscopic conservation laws dictated by a shock front.